tloen/tloen.github.io/_posts/2020-04-30-undetermined.md

 ---
 title: "On the undetermined class"
-description: "Contemplation and action, part 2 of 3."
+description: "The theory and practice of determination, part 2."
 image: "/assets/images/egg.jpg"
 date: 2020-04-30
 layout: post